Torres del Paine is home to glaciers, mile-high granite peaks and beautiful blue lakes. It's remote and getting there isn't quick.

-From Buenos Aires fly direct to the town of El Calafate in the Santa Cruz Province of Argentina.
-There are several flights a day and the journey lasts 3.17 hours.
+From Buenos Aires, fly direct to the town of El Calafate in the Santa Cruz Province of Argentina.
+There are several flights a day and the journey lasts around 3 and a quarter hours.
 From El Calafate you need to take a bus across the border to Puerto Natales, the gateway to Torres del Paine National Park.
-This option is good if you plan to visit other parts of Argentina before or after doing Torres del Paine.
-Also, the Perito Moreno glacier is a wonderful introduction to the region and gentle first day for many people.
+This option is good if you plan to visit other parts of Argentina before or after Torres del Paine.

-If you fly from Santiago to Punta Arenas (a distance of nearly 2000 miles), you can choose either to stay the night in Punta Arenas before heading off to Puerto Natales the next day.
-Please click here for a range of Hotels in Punta Arenas with a best price guarantee.
+If you fly from Santiago to Punta Arenas (a distance of nearly 2000 miles), you can choose to stay the night in Punta Arenas before heading off to Puerto Natales the next day.

 - From Punta Arenas to Puerto Natales go with Buses Fernandez.
-The journey takes 3 hours and tickets cost approx $4000 Chilean pesos each way (approx £6).
+The journey takes 3 hours and tickets cost approx. $4000 Chilean pesos each way (approx. USD $7).

 - From Punta Arenas airport we recommend Buses Pacheco, as they can pick you up from the airport.